butterrsoft/GyrSync/README.md

 🔸 **Mode FO** - field-offset!
 Interlaced only.
 Moves the odd field up and down vs the even field, to adjust flicker.
 I really wanted to try this, and it works, though YMMV.

 ## EDID
 Extended Display Identification Data.
-Your OS reads it from any monitor and then sends the video mode the monitor asked for.
-The Gyr sync transmits 15kHz, 25kHz and 31kHz modes based on how you set it.
-Modern OS’s are finicky, won’t do interlaced, but *should* grab the base 240p mode from the 15kHz DTD’s and simply display it.
+Your OS reads it from any monitor and then sends the video timing mode the monitor asked for.
+The Gyr sync transmits 15kHz, 25kHz and 31kHz timings based on how you set it.
+Modern OS’s are finicky, won’t do interlaced, but *should* grab the base 240p mode from the 15kHz timings and simply display it.
 Or 384p/480p depending on what you set.
 Wait for the green LED on the Gyrsync before plugging in your CRT.

 **Troubleshooting EDID**
 * Make sure EDID on the GyrSync is turned on.
 * Windows Display Settings > Advanced Display Settings for Desktop Resolution vs Active Signal Resolution.
 * Turn off scaling in your GPU settings – Nvidia CP has it under desktop size & position – no scaling.
 * Some HDMI dongles may mux-in EDID, which is ok, or simply provide their own, which is not.
-* Something like crt_emudriver, or setting a cmdline.txt EDID in Linux, can override any physical EDID, and you will not see the GyrSync or it’s modelines listed anywhere.
+* Something like crt_emudriver, CRU, or setting a cmdline.txt EDID in Linux, can override any physical EDID, and you will not see the GyrSync or it’s modelines listed anywhere.
 (Sync-protection and other features will still work as normal)

 ## Reprogramming: